MedantSharan/HacklondonHackathon/README.md

 Akshat Dubey

 ## Project structure
-The project is called `task_manager`.
+The project is called `NotForgot`.
 It currently consists of a single app `tasks`.

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: